 Leader of the State Parliamentary Labor Party - Mark McGowan

-Representative of the Federal Parliamentary Labor Party - Matt Keogh
+Representative of the Federal Parliamentary Labor Party - Sue Lines

-Junior Vice Presidents - Pearl Lim, Thomas French
+Junior Vice Presidents - Bradley Gandy, Lorna Clarke

 State Executive is the principle forum of the Party.
-It is made up of delegates from Electorate Councils, affiliated unions and ALP Parliamentary representatives.
+It is made up of delegates from Federal Electorate Campaign Committees, Direct Branches, Affiliated Unions and ALP Parliamentary Representatives.

-It is responsible for managing the Party's affairs between State Conferences, giving effect to the decisions and policies of State Conference and choosing the Western Australian delegation to the ALP's National Conference.
+It is responsible for managing the Party's affairs between State Conferences, giving effect to the decisions and policies of State Conference.

 In addition, State Executive selects ALP candidates for Federal Parliament and the State Parliament.
 State Executive is held seven times a year.